 We incur significant general and administrative costs, including certain costs related to being a public company and costs incurred on our behalf by our Manager.
-We expect these costs to decline as a percentage of revenue as our company and portfolio grow.
 We rely on our Manager to provide or obtain on our behalf the personnel and services necessary for us to conduct our business because we have no employees of our own.
 Our Manager performs these services for us and provides us with a comprehensive suite of investment and portfolio management services.

-Under our management agreement with PRCM, we pay all costs and expenses of PRCM incurred on our behalf in order to operate our business, as well as all compensation costs for certain personnel providing services to us under the management agreement, other than personnel directly involved in supporting the investment function.
-We also pay our Manager a quarterly base management fee equal to 0.375% (a 1.50% annual rate) of our equity and an incentive fee, which will be payable, if earned, beginning in the fourth quarter of 2018, as defined in the management agreement.
-See further discussion of the base management fee and incentive fee calculations in Note 13 - Commitments and Contingencies of the notes to the condensed consolidated financial statements.
+Under our management agreement with our Manager, we pay all costs and expenses of our Manager incurred on our behalf in order to operate our business, as well as all compensation costs for certain personnel providing services to us under the management agreement, other than personnel directly involved in supporting the investment function.
+We also pay our Manager a quarterly base management fee equal to 0.375% (a 1.50% annual rate) of our equity and an incentive fee, which is payable, if earned, beginning in the fourth quarter of 2018, as defined in the management agreement.
+See further discussion of the base management fee and incentive fee calculations in Note 15 - Commitments and Contingencies of the notes to the condensed consolidated financial statements.